 see bottom of page for more details

 The Southern Ocean that surrounds Antarctica is easily the stormiest on earth, the shortest journey from the southern tip of South America to the northern tip of the Antarctic Peninsula is over 550 nautical miles across the Drake Passage which has a well deserved reputation as one of the most treacherous voyages that ships can make.
-This is where the phrases roaring-forties, furious-fifties and screaming-sixties were coined to describe conditions as ships sailed ever further south.
+This is where the phrases roaring-forties, furious-fifties and screaming-sixties were coined to describe conditions as ships sailed ever further south across these lines of latitude.
 It is a place for only the most experienced crews and most capable ships, even then passage is only really possible in the summer months from October to March.
 Antarctica guards itself very well already, this is why hardly anyone goes there using their own transport and even then at some considerable risk.